 New Jobs in Public Transport Sector

-About 8,000 new jobs in the public transport sector are expected by 2030, as mentioned by Senior Minister of State for Transport Josephine Teo in the COS 2017 Debate.
-Collectively, the industry employs 300,000 people with the strong potential for further growth.
-The Singapore Rail Academy and Singapore Bus Academy was established to build local capabilities for bus captains and railway engineers; new careers will also be created for data scientists, service controllers, and rail and bus engineers and technicians.
+About 8,000 new jobs in the public transport sector are expected by 2030.
+The Singapore Rail Academy and Singapore Bus Academy were thus established to build local capabilities for bus captains and railway engineers; new careers would also be created for data scientists, service controllers, and rail and bus engineers and technicians.

 Public Transport Manpower Development